Applied Risk Analysis (RIS615)

 NB!
 This is an elective course and may be cancelled if fewer than 10 students are enrolled by August 20th for the autumn semester.

-The course addresses how risk assessments can be carried out in practice in selected applications, relevant standards for risk assessment and risk management within different industries and settings, how it can be ensured that risk assessments contribute to successful risk management in practice, as well as success criteria and pitfalls when risk assessments are being planned and performed in practice.
+The course covers how risk analyses can be conducted in practice, relevant standards for risk analysis and risk management, how to facilitate risk analyses to contribute to good risk management in practice, as well as success criteria and pitfalls when planning and conducting risk analyses.
+Examples from various sectors will be presented.

 Learning outcome